EspressoAdvice.comUpdated March 2026

 Head-to-head: what actually matters

-Daily convenience goes to the Bambino comprehensively.
+The Bambino wins on convenience, hands down.
 Three-second heat-up, automatic milk, no temperature surfing, quick cleanup.
-Making two cappuccinos takes perhaps 4 minutes total.
+Two cappuccinos in about 4 minutes.
 The same drinks on a Gaggia take 20+ minutes including heat-up.
-But the Gaggia provides a genuine education in espresso.
-If you want to understand extraction, the Gaggia forces you to learn.
-The Bambino is more like using a microwave, effective but not educational.
+But the Gaggia teaches you *why* espresso works.
+The Bambino just makes it.

-Long-term value favours the Gaggia.
-It holds value better, lasts longer, and costs less to repair.
-A decade from now, your Gaggia will still work.
-Whether your Bambino survives that long is uncertain.
-The Gaggia also has a massive modification community.
-Add a PID controller for £60-80 and you transform temperature stability.
-Add a bottomless portafilter to see extraction quality.
-Install a pressure gauge to dial in properly.
-The Bambino offers minimal modification potential but is genuinely compact at 19cm wide versus the Gaggia's 23cm.
-In small kitchens, that matters more than any feature comparison.
+The Gaggia holds value better, lasts longer, costs less to fix.
+Your Gaggia will still be running in a decade.
+Your Bambino?
+Maybe.
+The Gaggia's modification community is massive too.
+Add a PID controller for £60-80 and temperature stability transforms completely.
+Add a bottomless portafilter and you can actually see what your extraction looks like.
+The Bambino doesn't really do modifications, but it's genuinely compact at 19cm wide versus the Gaggia's 23cm.
+If your kitchen is tight, that 4cm matters more than any spec comparison.

 Who should buy which machine